Skip to content

 Driving uninsured is a serious offence in the UK.
 If you're caught:

-• You could face a £300 fine and six penalty points on your licence.
+• A £300 fine and six penalty points on your licence

-• You could be taken to court and receive an unlimited fine or even a driving ban.
+• A court appearance, an unlimited fine, or a driving ban

 I've just insured my car, why isn't it showing on the MID straightaway?

-• Delayed updates: It can take up to 48 hours (or longer) for your insurer to upload your policy.
+It can take up to 48 hours (or longer) for your insurer to upload your policy to the MID.

-• Incorrect registration details: A simple typo could prevent your car from being matched on the database.
+A simple typo could prevent your car from being matched against the database.

 What to do if your car doesn't show on the MID

-If you've checked the MID and your vehicle isn't listed:
+If you've checked the MID and your vehicle isn't listed, work through the checks below before assuming anything is wrong:

-2. Confirm your policy has started – future-dated policies won’t show yet.
-Likewise expired policies won't show once ended.
+• Confirm your policy has started — future-dated policies won't show yet

-3. Review your documents to ensure your name and registration match.
+• Review your documents to ensure your name and registration match

-4. Contact your insurer if it's been more than 48 hours and the vehicle still isn’t showing.
+• Contact your insurer if it's been more than 48 hours and the vehicle still isn't showing

-Important: Make sure you purchased your policy from an FCA authorised and regulated provider to avoid scams such as ghost broking.
+• Make sure you bought from an FCA-authorised provider to avoid scams like ghost broking

 Yes, temporary car insurance policies do appear on the MID, but not always instantly.
 Depending on when your insurer submits the update, your cover might expire before it even shows on the database.